huan/gast/README.md

 Assert that `actual != expected` with an optional description `msg`.

+### `t.deepEqual(actual, expected, msg)`

+Assert that actual and expected have the same structure and nested values with loose comparisons (==) on leaf nodes and an optional description msg.

+### `t.notEqual(actual, expected, msg)`

+Assert that actual and expected do not have the same structure and nested values with loose comparisons (==) on leaf nodes and an optional description msg.

 ### `t.throws(fn, msg)`

 Assert that the function call `fn()` throws an exception.